These Celebs Are De-Stigmatizing Mental Illness

 She did reveal, however, that therapy and acting, specifically improv and sketch comedy, is what helped her work through it.
 “You have to be present in improv, and that’s the antithesis of anxiety,” she explained.

-Chrissy Teigen is never one to hold back, but she shocked fans when she penned an essay for Glamour on her struggle with postpartum depression.
+Chrissy Teigen is never one to hold back, but she shocked fans when she penned an essay for Glamour in 2017 on her struggle with postpartum depression.
 “I couldn’t figure out why I was so unhappy.
 I blamed it on being tired and possibly growing out of the role: ‘Maybe I’m just not a goofy person anymore.
 Maybe I’m just supposed to be a mom,'” she wrote, later adding “postpartum does not discriminate.”

 In November 2016, Pretty Little Liars star Troian Bellisario revealed via a voting PSA that she struggled with an eating disorder when she was younger.
 She said it was early detection and mental healthcare that saved her.
 “If I had just been shunned to the side as not having ‘real problems’, I don’t know that I would be living today,” she explained.
 “I just want to make sure that everybody has the same opportunity for treatment that I have, and I think that we have to make sure that our government invests in those programs.”

-And just like many others who suffer from mental illness, Bellisario says she feels like no one truly understands what she went through.
+And just like many others who suffer from mental illness, Bellisario said she feels like no one truly understands what she went through.
 “Still to this day, I couldn’t get anyone—even the people who loved me the most, even my boyfriend or my mother or my father—to understand what that experience was truly like for me,” she said.
 “It was about my eating disorder, and I found there were so many people who thought that it was about losing weight or being skinny, and I couldn’t quite get them to understand that it was about control on a very, very literal level.”

 View this post on Instagram